alayoalex/100-days-of-code/tasks.md

 3. Review and study some waiting scripts.
 State [x]
 4. Study some [5] articles from geeksforgeeks.com.
 State [_]
 5. Study the first chapter from "Mastering Basic Algorithms in Python Programming Language".
 State [_]
 6. To do some example.
 Working with files and folders in python.
-"Bible text manipulating".
+"MLB Data Analysis".
 State [_]

 ## To Do: Web programming
 1. CSS & Bootstrap in w3shools.com.
 State [_]